 While the Act sets out basic guidelines for the appointment and role of attorneys and court advisors, states can provide more detailed guidelines through separate standards of practice.
 Standards in effect in many states address ethical concerns, specific training and experience requirements, and other professional issues facing children's representatives that are beyond the scope of this Act.

-organization.
-See www.nationalcasa.org.
-In addition, many states have established their own standards to ensure that the volunteers representing children are competent and possess relevant training and experience.
+standards to ensure that the volunteers representing children are competent and possess relevant training and experience.

 17See 42 U.S.C. § 5106a(b)(2)(A)(xiii), quoted supra at note 9.